 Notes

-- 2. The resting time allows the gluten free flour to absorb some of the liquids (chewy cookies have more moisture in their batter) in the dough which also helps to set the cookie’s structure.
+- Don’t Skip the Chill: The resting time allows the gluten-free flour to absorb some of the liquids in the dough which helps get that good texture and structure you want.

 This is the gluten free cookie to end all cookies.
 I have been trying many different recipes once I was forced to abandon my gluten filled chocolate chip cookies.
 I found grand baby cakes and was so happy to find that she had her own recipe.
 I didn’t have the King Arthur flour but I used the Trader Joe’s brand of GF flour.
 The cookies came out wonderful!
 I followed the recipe exactly and baked them for about 8mins.
 The edges were crispy and the center was soft/gooey.
 I also did a 50/50 of semi sweet and dark chocolate chips.
 I think the best part is that these don’t have any weird after taste that GF cookies sometimes have.
 If I put these on a plate with the regular chocolate chip cookies I make I doubt anyone would know the difference.